Safeguarding

 Preparing for Community Interpreting

-Please note that this course is delivered online
+Please note: this course is delivered online via Zoom.

-Complete this course to gain the qualification you need to become a community interpreter.
-This OCN qualification is recognised by many public services and you could use it to go on to work in areas such as Health, Education, Benefits, Housing & Immigration.
-You should have completed and achieved an assessment (getting into Community Interpreting with STC before enrolling on this course)
+Complete this course to gain the qualification required to become a Community Interpreter.
+This OCN-accredited qualification is recognised by many public service organisations and can lead to work opportunities in sectors such as Health, Education, Benefits, Housing, and Immigration.

 • Entry Requirements